Foto del docente

 Keywords: Biological engineering Data analysis Biological big data Computational biology Transcriptomics Proteomics Matabolomics

-Application of computational tools and chemical engineering principles for a molecular understanding of human cellular processes from biological big data (transcriptomics, proteomics, and phosphoproteomics).
+Application of computational tools and chemical engineering principles for a molecular understanding of human cellular processes from biological big data (transcriptomics, proteomics, PTMs, and metabolomics).

 Main current projects are investigating the following topics: